Once a grand private estate, now an ideal Lake District escape

 The development of increasingly luxurious “static caravans” also meant that second-home ownership in the Lakes was more widely available – without depleting local housing stock, artificially pushing up house prices, or creating “ghost villages” of empty holiday homes.

 Skelwith Fold was bought in 1996 by the Wild family.
 Although the park had been well cared-for by its previous owners, the once carefully tended grounds had lost their landscaped appearance.
 Azaleas and Rhododendrons had run riot, and many specimen trees and shrubs were lost, quite literally, in the undergrowth.

-Today, more than a twenty later, our restoration work of the grounds still continues – and the change has been spectacular.
+Today, more than twenty years later, our restoration work of the grounds still continues – and the change has been spectacular.
 Forgotten or neglected features, such as the park’s mystical tarn, have been brought back to their full glory and pathways created to allow guests to explore the delightful woodlands and enjoy the beautiful views which suddenly open up.

 Our changes have benefited wildlife too, and elsewhere on this website you can read how our conservation work has brought a new lease of life to Skelwith’s indigenous flora and fauna.

 The late, great TV botanist David Bellamy, who visited the park on a number of occasions and awarded it his special Conservation Award, declared it to be a “wildlife wonderland” and was as thrilled as we were to learn that our efforts, and those of holiday home owners, had helped reintroduce colonies of red squirrels in the grounds.

 Skelwith Fold is nearing its eightieth year as a holiday park – and, we firmly believe, is in the first division of sustainable tourism destinations.